openfl/OpenFLDevelopersGuide/working-with-motion-tweens/adding-filters.md

 ## Adjusting color with the ColorMatrixFilter {#adjusting-color-with-the-colormatrixfilter}

-Flash Player 9 and later, Adobe AIR 1.0 and later, requires Flash CS3 or later
+OpenFL 9 and later, Adobe AIR 1.0 and later, requires Flash CS3 or later

 After the ColorMatrixFilter has been initialized, you can set the appropriate AdjustColor properties to adjust the brightness, contrast, saturation, and hue of the tweened display object.
-Typically, the AdjustColor filter is applied when the motion tween is created in Flash; you can fine-tune it in your copy of the ActionScript.
+Typically, the AdjustColor filter is applied when the motion tween is created in Flash; you can fine-tune it in your copy of the Haxe.
 The following example transforms the hue and saturation of the display object as it moves.

 motion_Leaf_1.initFilters([&quot;flash.filters.ColorMatrix&quot;], [0], -1, -1);